Climate Action Plan

 CAP 3 year roadmap

-With the help of UNH Sustainability Fellows, Durham is in the process of completing its first Climate Action Plan (CAP).
+With the help of UNH Sustainability Fellows, Durham completed its first Climate Action Plan (CAP) in 2022.
 This plan outlines mitigation and adaptation actions, measures how much each activity will contribute to Durham meeting its mitigation and adaptation goals, and include a plan for implementing the actions.
 Mitigation actions focus on reducing Durham’s greenhouse gas emissions, while adaptation actions focus on adapting Durham to climate change impacts.

 Baseline Assessment and Goal Setting